-To do your research and find those fun and interesting things to do.
-Again use Instagram, Pinterest, and Travel Bloggers to get your started.
-We also like to use Trip Advisor and Airbnb to fin amazing places.
+Do your research and find those fun and interesting things to do.
+Again use Instagram, Pinterest, and Travel Bloggers to get you started.
+We also like to use Trip Advisor and Airbnb to find amazing places.

-The visitor center in the city where you are going to vacation in can also be of some help.
-Keep in mind the visitor centers work for the city, and it’s their job to sell you on something.
-We have gotten great leads this way but we have also been steered wrong.
-Also double check for reviews on places.
+The visitor center in the city where you are going to vacation can also be of some help.
+Keep in mind that visitor centers work for the city, and it’s their job to sell you on something.
+We have gotten great leads this way, but we have also been steered wrong.
+Also, double-check for reviews on places.

 What you do for activities really should be what you enjoy.
-I have heard some say to skip all of those popular tourist destinations and other say those are the things you must do.
+I have heard some say to skip all of those popular tourist destinations, and others say those are the things you must do.

-If you enjoy those popular tourist destination, then by all means put them on your vacation list.
-After all they became popular for a reason.
-And if you are set on avoiding those attraction then keep them off your list.
-It’s your vacation you plan your trip, your way!
+If you enjoy popular tourist destination, then by all means, put them on your vacation list.
+After all, they became popular for a reason.
+And if you are set on avoiding those attractions, then keep them off your list.
+It’s your vacation you plan your trip your way!

-You have started to plan your trip, and much of the fun part is done, you have set your budget, determined your destination, made a tentative ternary.
+You have started to plan your trip, and much of the fun part is done.
+You have set your budget, determined your destination, and made a tentative ternary.
 Now it’s time to book your flight.

 You have done your research on everything and have a tentative plan for your trip.
 We do recommend booking your flight before anything else.
 If a flight is full, you and you have to choose a different day.
 It could mess with your schedule.
 Before you book your hotel, car rental, or adventures, get your flights confirmed.